Airlines' sustainability is improving:

 Build DT model

-Design information hierarchy among the data ecosystem.
+Design information hierarchy among the datecosystem.

 Living lab / Workshop